Hoyeon9/Countdown-Starter/README.md

 # Countdown-Starter
-Start video or some program with given path, and press spacebar at given time.
+Start video or some program with given path, and press spacebar at given time.<br>
 Copy .exe file in dist repository and use.

 * Only use python basic modules.